 Maybe you want to do some home renovations.
 Or perhaps you want to pay for a child's education, consolidate your higher interest debt, or even take a dream vacation.
-With a mortgage refinance from Bank of Texas, you can use those extra funds for whatever you need and save money at the same time.
+With a mortgage refinance from BOK Financial, you can use those extra funds for whatever you need and save money at the same time.

 A drop in interest rates can mean lower monthly payments.
 When you refinance, you may be able to:

 - If your original down payment was below 20%, you’re probably paying PMI.

 - If you have made timely payments for a period of time, you may have established enough equity to eliminate PMI which could lower your monthly mortgage payments, without having to refinance.

 Refinance to a longer-term loan

 - A longer-term loan can lower your monthly payments, but increases the total interest you’ll pay over the life of the loan.

 - You may have additional costs from the closing transaction.